Allen Choi

 Silence Enables Violence

-By not showing up to these hate incidents, we indirectly enable the behavior.
+By not showing up to these hate incidents, it indirectly enables the behavior.
 By addressing and correcting these issues, we can help drive meaningful change.

 It Affects Everyone